jina-ai/clip-as-service/client/README.md

 <p align="center"><img src=".github/dashboard.png?raw=true"/></p>

 <h2 align="center">:speech_balloon: FAQ</h2>
 <p align="right"><a href="#bert-as-service"><sup>▴ Back to top</sup></a></p>

 [![ReadTheDoc](https://readthedocs.org/projects/bert-as-service/badge/?version=latest&style=for-the-badge)](https://bert-as-service.readthedocs.io/en/latest/section/faq.html)

+##### **Q:** Do you have a paper or other written explanation to introduce your model's details?

+The design philosophy and technical details can be found [in my blog post](https://hanxiao.github.io/2019/01/02/Serving-Google-BERT-in-Production-using-Tensorflow-and-ZeroMQ/).

 ##### **Q:** Where is the BERT code come from?